» En Galego

 Therefore, according to Dr Almazan, it would be reasonable to suggest that the national flag of Denmark was inspired by the religious folklore surrounding St James.
 Many Danish crusaders visited Jakobsland, then went south to fight against the Muslims, heard stories about St James' miracles in the battle, and many of them even saw with their own eyes those miracles like in the Battle of Alcacer do Sal.
 Back to Scandinavia, the Danish crusaders spread the story about the heavenly miracles of St James against the infidels, and this very same story was replicated once again during a battle against the pagans where a Christian cross fell from the sky and a voice could be heard promising victory to the Christians.
 This was the origin of the Danish flag, which in turn served as inspiration for the subsequent Scandinavian flags of Sweden, Norway, Iceland, Finland, Feroe islands, etc...

-Cross of St James' Flag, made in polyester with two metal rings to allow the flag to be hoisted on a flagpole.
-The flag measures 150 x 90 cm and costs €9 + shipping.
+Flag of the Cross of St James of Compostela, made in polyester with two metal rings to allow the flag to be hoisted on a flagpole.
+The flag measures 150 x 90 cm.

 Back to the Homepage